 I am actually lucky to have been born for my mom almost died during the Clydebank Blitz.
 On March 13th and 14th 1941 Clydebank was the target of the most intense Luftwaffe bombing raids of World War II.
 Both nights over 200 German bombers attacked Clydebank trying to destroy naval and shipbuilding targets.
 The photo above shows a family leaving Clydebank in search of somewhere else to live.

-And then there were the dreaded Western Union Telegrams…
+We have all heard about the dreaded Western Union Telegrams…

 Organizations such as the Women’s Timber Corps were created in WWII.
 Women took over to work in forestry when the men went off to war.
 Women who joined the WTC were commonly known as Lumber Jills.
 I’d say these women were the original ‘tough mudders’!